-- 1. If it is necessary to touch any of the high voltage harnesses or components, always wear appropriate Personal Protective Equipment (PPE) [refer to 3-1 Preparation Items (FRG-18)].
-Shut off the high voltage system by referring to 3-3.1 High Voltage System Shut-Down Procedure (FRG-20). - 2.
-To avoid the risk of electrocution, NEVER touch the inside of the Li-ion battery with bare hands after shutting off the high voltage system.
-The Li-ion battery maintains charge even though the high voltage system is shut down.
-PPE must always be worn when touching or working on high voltage components. - 3.
-Cover damaged high voltage components with insulated tape.
+- If it is necessary to touch any of the high-voltage harnesses or components, always wear appropriate Personal Protective Equipment (PPE) [refer to 3-1 Preparation Items (FRG-18)].
+Shut off the high-voltage system by referring to 3-3.1 High-voltage System Shut-Down Procedure (FRG-22). - 2.
+To avoid the risk of electrocution, NEVER touch the inside of the high-voltage battery with bare hands after shutting off the high-voltage system.
+The high-voltage battery maintains charge even though the high-voltage system is shut down.
+PPE must always be worn when touching or working on high-voltage components. - 3.
+Cover damaged high-voltage components with insulated tape.